Scarface (novel)

 Scarface is a novel written by Armitage Trail in 1929 and published in 1930.
 The 1932 and 1983 films were based on it.
 The twenty-eight-year-old author died suddenly of a heart attack nine months after the novel was published.
-The novel has since lapsed into the public domain in the United States, as its copyright was not renewed, and in countries such as EU states where the term of copyright is author's life plus 94 or less years.
+The novel has since lapsed into the public domain in the United States, as its copyright was not renewed, and in countries such as EU states where the term of copyright is author's life plus 70 years.

 Plot

 The book's storyline is heavily inspired by the real life gangster Al Capone whose nickname was also "Scarface".
 Tony "Scarface" Guarino works as a bouncer.
 During his time there, he constantly flirts with Vyvyan, girlfriend of mob leader Al Springola.
 He kills Springola, and becomes the boyfriend of Vyvyan.
 During that time he also starts working as a soldier for a mafia gang.
 He eventually begins his own crime reign, and moves in to take over the illegal alcohol business in an unnamed city during the Prohibition Era, changing his surname to Camonte.
 A year later, he has become the most powerful gang leader in the city, performing a series of daring killings and learns that his brother has been promoted in the police.
 The police eventually go after him, and he is ultimately shot dead by his brother, the chief of Police, who fails to recognize him due to the family believing him to have died in World War I.